 Leap of Faith

-The Leap of Faith is a stand-alone high element where a participant (on belay) jumps off a platform 30′ off the ground in an attempt to catch a trapeze a short distance away.
+The Leap of Faith is a stand-alone high element where a participant (on belay) jumps off a platform 30 feet off the ground in an attempt to catch a trapeze a short distance away.
 While this is an individual activity, the participant receives support from the staff and group on the ground who serve as part of the belay team.
 For many of our participants, this is an opportunity to gain self-confidence in their abilities and decision-making as well as learn to trust the equipment and team below.
 The Leap of Faith is usually combined with our Giant’s Ladder activity for a half-day session.

 Low Ropes Course

 At our low ropes courses, small groups work together to overcome challenges of varying difficulty.
 Every group member plays an important role in achieving the group goal.
 Participants emerge with a greater sense of responsibility for those around them, learn valuable peer communication skills, and find new appreciation for their team members.
-We have two low ropes courses – one near Wyly Lodge and the other in our South Woods – with various elements that range in height from one to 12 feet including the T.P.
+We have two low ropes courses – one near Wyly Lodge and the other in our South Woods – with various elements that range in height from 1-12 feet including the T.P.
 Shuffle, Mohawk Walk, Wild Woozy, Nitro Crossing, Team Wall, Spider’s Web and Team Traverse, among others.

-Located at Round-Up Ranch, the rock tower is a 35-foot tall simulated-rock structure with a variety of climbs including four top ropes and one auto-belay system.
+Located at Round-Up Ranch, the rock tower is a 35-foot-tall simulated-rock structure with a variety of climbs including four top ropes and one auto-belay system.
 The routes range from beginner-intermediate to difficult.
 Adjacent to the rock tower is a 10-foot bouldering wall, ideal for all levels of climbers.
 Similar to the indoor rock gym, the rock wall can be used with supervision rather than instruction by 100 Elk staff if a group has belaying experience.
 Climbing gear at the location is limited, so we encourage participants to bring their own climbing shoes or ask about rentals from the indoor rock gym.